Cinnamon and Kale

 How many calories are in cocoa dusted almonds?

-There's 77 calories per serving of this recipe, which assumes around 12 almonds.
+There are 77 calories per serving of roasted cocoa almonds, which assumes around 12 almonds.

 Are cocoa dusted almonds keto?